 Various activities were conducted to share information about the project, “Bale Grazing to Build Soil Health.”
 During the first year of the project, one of the things that we prepared was a self-guided, mailbox tour which was available throughout the late fall and early winter grazing months of 2018 and 2019.
 Flyers were prepared and posted on bulletin boards in local businesses.
 We also reached out to local NRCS and SCD offices to share the information with producers.
 The flyer detailed the project, provided directions to the demonstration site and listed contact information for project coordinators.
 Once producers arrived at the project location, a handout was provided that detailed information about bale grazing, benefits of bale grazing, project design, timeline and reporting.
 Producers were able to guide themselves through a tour of the bale grazing site or they could contact us for a more thorough tour.
 30-40 producers have participated in the self-guided tour and several more have simply kept an eye on the project from the highway.
 In the future, we plan to invite the Grant County SCD board to tour the site.
 We feel that this would be appropriate because they not only wrote us a letter of support for our Farmer Rancher SARE Grant Application, but also have a special interest in bale grazing and provide grant opportunities to local producers.

 Erin has had the opportunity to write an article about, “Winter Feeding Strategies for Beef Cattle,” in which she highlighted the practice of bale grazing.
 This article was circulated in a newsletter that went out to 500 producers.
-She plans to put together more articles like this to share through newsletters, newspapers and other resources.
 Robin Salverson with SDSU Extension has inquired about co-authoring articles and extension publications that detail similar types of practices.

-Information about the SARE program and specific details about the bale grazing project will be shared at the Grant County Ag Day in New Leipzig, North Dakota.
-The Ag Day will provide us with an opportunity to promote the mailbox tour and talk with producers about the SARE program and how it could be beneficial to them.
-Coordination with Karl Hoppe, a North Dakota State SARE Co-coordinator will help to make this possible.
+Information about the SARE program and specific details about the bale grazing project was shared at the Grant County Ag Day in New Leipzig, North Dakota.
+The Ag Day provided us with an opportunity to promote the mailbox tour and talk with producers about the SARE program and how it could be beneficial to them.
+Coordination with Karl Hoppe, a North Dakota State SARE Co-coordinator helped to make this possible.

-Several people that travel up and down North Dakota Highway 49 have commented on the bale grazing study that Drew and I have been conducting.
-Folks have asked us several questions about what we are doing with the bales and they wonder how it works.
-Drew and I have noticed that a handful of those same people, over a period of time, have begun to implement bale grazing on their own operation.
-Each time they see us, they ask us more questions about the logistics of bale grazing.
+Many people travel up and down North Dakota Highway 49 and numerous active and retired producers have commented on the bale grazing study.
+Folks in the local area have asked us several questions about what we are doing with the bales and they wonder how it works.
+Drew and I have noticed that a handful of those same people have begun to implement bale grazing on their own operation.
+Each time they see us, they ask us more questions.
 We tell them that much of why we do what we do is driven by the resource and our personal goals, and we encourage others to consider their priorities.
 “Bale Grazing to Build Soil Health” has created a unique momentum for others to adapt their own strategies for success.